-A. At a hydrogen sulfide concentration of equal to or greater than five parts per million but less than 10 parts per million, the operator shall immediately investigate the source of the hydrogen sulfide emissions and take prompt corrective action to eliminate the source.
-The corrective action taken shall be documented in the drilling or workover log.
-If the concentration is not reduced to less than five parts per million within four hours of the first occurrence of such concentration, the operator shall shut down the drilling or workover operations and equipment in a safe and controlled manner, until the source of the hydrogen sulfide emissions has been eliminated, unless shutdown creates a health and safety hazard.

-- B. At a hydrogen sulfide concentration equal to or greater than 10 parts per million, the operator shall promptly shut down the drilling or workover operations and equipment in a safe and controlled manner until the source of the hydrogen sulfide emissions has been eliminated, unless shutdown creates a health and safety hazard.
-The corrective action taken shall be documented in the drilling or workover log.
+- A. At a hydrogen sulfide concentration of equal to or greater than five parts per million but less than 10 parts per million, the operator shall immediately investigate the source of the hydrogen sulfide emissions and take prompt corrective action to eliminate the source.
+The corrective action taken shall be documented in the drilling, redrilling, or workover log.
+If the concentration is not reduced to less than five parts per million within four hours of the first occurrence of such concentration, the operator shall shut down the drilling, redrilling, or workover operations in a safe and controlled manner, until the source of the hydrogen sulfide emissions has been eliminated, unless shutdown creates a health and safety hazard. - B. At a hydrogen sulfide concentration equal to or greater than 10 parts per million, the operator shall promptly shut down the drilling, redrilling, or workover operations in a safe and controlled manner until the source of the hydrogen sulfide emissions has been eliminated, unless shutdown creates a health and safety hazard.
+The corrective action taken shall be documented in the drilling, redrilling, or workover log.
 When an alarm is received, the operator shall promptly notify the Los Angeles County Fire Department, the Petroleum Administrator, and the SCAQMD. - C. At a total hydrocarbon concentration equal to or greater than 500 parts per million but less than 1,000 parts per million, the operator shall immediately investigate the source of the hydrocarbon emissions and take prompt corrective action to eliminate the source.
-The corrective action taken shall be documented in the drilling log for drilling or workover and in the log for the oil and gas site.
-If the concentration is not reduced to less than 500 parts per million within four hours of the first occurrence of such concentration, the operator shall shut down the drilling or workover, or site operations in a safe and controlled manner, until the source of the hydrocarbon emissions has been eliminated, unless shutdown creates a health and safety hazard. - D. At a total hydrocarbon concentration equal to or greater than 1,000 parts per million, the operator shall promptly shut down the drilling or workover or operations in a safe and controlled manner, until the source of the hydrocarbon emissions has been eliminated, unless shutdown creates a health and safety hazard.
-The corrective action taken shall be documented in the drilling log for drilling or workover and in the log.
-When an alarm is received, the operator shall promptly notify the Los Angeles County Fire Department Health Hazardous Materials Division, and the SCAQMD. - E. The Petroleum Administrator may also require additional community monitoring periodically for hydrogen sulfide, hydrocarbons or Toxic Air Contaminants.
-All the monitoring equipment shall keep a record of the levels of total hydrocarbons and hydrogen sulfide detected at each of the monitors, which shall be retained for at least five years.
+The corrective action taken shall be documented in the drilling log for drilling, redrilling, or workover and in the gas plant log for the gas plant.
+If the concentration is not reduced to less than 500 parts per million within four hours of the first occurrence of such concentration, the operator shall shut down the drilling, redrilling, workover, or gas plant operations in a safe and controlled manner, until the source of the hydrocarbon emissions has been eliminated, unless shutdown creates a health and safety hazard.

+- D. At a total hydrocarbon concentration equal to or greater than 1,000 parts per million, the operator shall promptly shut down the drilling, redrilling, or workover or gas plant operations in a safe and controlled manner, until the source of the hydrocarbon emissions has been eliminated, unless shutdown creates a health and safety hazard.
+The corrective action taken shall be documented in the drilling log for drilling, redrilling, or workover and in the gas plant log for the gas plant.
+When an alarm is received, the operator shall promptly notify the Los Angeles County Fire Department Health Hazardous Materials Division, and the SCAQMD. - E. All the monitoring equipment shall keep a record of the levels of total hydrocarbons and hydrogen sulfide detected at each of the monitors, which shall be retained for at least five years.
 The operator shall, on a quarterly basis, provide a summary of all monitoring events where the hydrogen sulfide concentration was at five parts per million or higher and the total hydrocarbon concentration was at 500 parts per million or higher to the Fire Chief of the Los Angeles County Fire Department.
 At the request of the Fire Chief, the operator shall make available the retained records from the monitoring equipment.